Butetown branch line: Modernisation

 On 16 July 2012, plans to electrify the line were announced by the government, as part of a £9.4bn package of investment of the railways in England and Wales.
 The announcement was made as an extension of the electrification of the South Wales Main Line from Cardiff to Swansea and the electrification of the south Wales Valley Lines at a total cost of £350 million.
 It was proposed to start between 2014 and 2019.

 In June 2018 it was announced by the then new operator KeolisAmey Wales that the line would be re-integrated into Valley Lines services, with 6 trains per hour to operate from Merthyr Tydfil, Aberdare and Treherbert.
 A new station would be constructed at Loudoun Square and a short extension would be built taking the line closer to Cardiff Bay, opening in December 2023.
-The current Cardiff Bay station would close at the same time.
+The current Cardiff Bay station would close at the same time, which didn't happen in the end.
 Stadler Citylink tram-trains would replace the Class 153s.
 These would switch to battery power on the branch, negating the need for electrification.

-In August 2022 it was announced that the existing Cardiff Bay station will now be retained (with no extension built) and it will get a second platform as well as a new signage and customer information screens.
+In August 2022 it was announced that the existing Cardiff Bay station would now be retained (with no extension built) and it will get a second platform as well as a new signage and customer information screens.
 The station at Loudoun Square will now be located further north than previously planned (near Maria Street) and would also comprise two platforms, opening in spring 2024.
+Loudoun Square was also later renamed Butetown.
+Preliminary construction on both Butetown and the redevelopment of Cardiff Bay began in January 2023 with the main works to begin later in summer 2023.

+In September 2024 it was announced that Cardiff Central would be connected to the line through Cardiff Crossrail, with work anticipated to begin in Autumn 2025.
+Cardiff Crossrail is planned to run at street level from two new platforms at Cardiff Central through Callaghan Square, connecting to the branch line north of Butetown station.
+Cardiff Bay station would gain a third platform.
+There are also proposals to extend the line south of Cardiff Bay towards Pierhead Street.